 It would be tragic, indeed, if Ailes died due to the emotional fallout from his public image.
 And we'd be remiss to ignore the debilitating effect depression can have on the psyche.
 But that did not happen here.
 Ailes died because he hit his head.
 By chance, this coincided with his facing consequences for his horrid treatment of women.

 That O'Reilly claims otherwise is not only dishonest, it shows how inconsistent his thoughts on emotional sensitivity really are.
 If Ailes couldn't handle being disliked, that would make him the ultimate "snowflake," by O'Reilly's own skewed standards.
-By trying to memorialize his friend and former boss, O'Reilly may have ended up publicly insulting him.
+And by trying to memorialize his friend and former boss, O'Reilly may have ended up insulting him.